I had been married for a little over ten years when an engaged friend asked for one important piece of marriage advice.

 Now luckily this doesn’t happen too often, but it is something I have come to learn about myself.

 If this happens to you, please let me know.
 I thought it happened occasionally to everyone.
-But when I mentioned it to a friend, they had no concept of what I was talking about.
+But when I mentioned it to a friend, she had no concept of what I was talking about.

 So much for thinking we are all alike.
 Because we are not.
 And sometimes this surprises me.